-According to The Brevet Group, 63% of attendees remember stories after a presentation, while only 5% remember statistics.
+According to the seminal work Made to Stick by Chip and Dan Heath, 63% of attendees remember stories after a presentation, while only 5% remember statistics.
 The takeaway?
 Tell more stories.
 Storytelling is one of the most powerful techniques we have to communicate and motivate.

 Business management guru Peter Drucker is often credited with saying, “What can’t be measured, can’t be improved.”
 So find a way to encourage team members to take measurable actions based on lessons learned during your kickoff.

 One way to do this is by making a worksheet and time available during your event for attendees to identify their top three personal takeaways, along with practical ways they can apply them in the twelve months ahead.
 Then keep your reps accountable by regularly measuring and discussing their results.

 While in-person events are ideal, a virtual sales kickoff is entirely doable and is sometimes necessary when circumstances dictate that team members work remotely.
 This has become more pertinent than ever since the start of the pandemic, as a greater number of sales kickoffs have been conducted via virtual meetings.

 Besides the stark increase in remote selling due to COVID-19, there are benefits to running your sales event virtually even if you don’t need to: